JackLich10/JackLich10/README.md

 - I am a student at Duke University
 - I am a data analyst for the Duke Men's Basketball Team
+- I am a co-founder of the [Duke Sports Analytics Club](http://www.dukesportsanalytics.com/home)

 ### Check out some of my projects in R and RShiny